coderefinery/manuals/team-leaders.md

 See our [website](https://coderefinery.org/get-involved/) and {ref}`volunteering`.
 Best way to get started is to join the [Zulip chat](https://coderefinery.zulipchat.com).

-## Tipps and Tricks
+## Tips and Tricks

-This section provides some tipps and tricks for being a team leader.
+This section provides some tips and tricks for being a team leader.
 Be aware that there are different types of team leads and these tipps may not apply to evryone.

 ### How to create a positive learning environment?